m-a-robinson/academic-kickstart/content/home/papers_training.md

  css_class = ""
 +++

-This is the spm1d page add information in here.
+This is the training load page
-Workshops I've attended.
-Link to spm1d website.
-Examples, datasets?

 {{% alert note %}}
 Explore all training load publications [here]({{< ref "/publication/_index.md" >}}).